gatsbyjs/gatsby/docs/docs/reference/built-in-components/gatsby-plugin-image.md

 **Prop name: `placeholder`**

-Gatsby image components are lazy-loaded by default, which means that if they are offscreen they are not loaded by the browser.
+Gatsby image components are lazy-loaded by default, which means that if they are offscreen they are not loaded by the browser until the come into view.
 To ensure that the layout does not jump around, a placeholder is displayed before the image loads.
-There are three types of placeholder that you can choose.
+There are three types of placeholder that you can choose:

 #### Dominant color